nxp-imx/oem-prov-app/Documentation/user_guide.md

 ```

 ### Claim code injection
 Claim code injection is described in detail in [Device provisioning via cloud](#1-device-provisioning-via-cloud).
+The claim code option can only be used with offline modes.